It’s October, 2023. Pencils down, West Coast Progressives. How’s it going?

 We need to normalize publicly updating prior assumptions in the face of evidence.
 That’s the essence of learning.

 I admire people who have a willingness to come forward and say “hey, this isn’t working.”
 Or even better, “I was wrong.”
+I have no ill-will for truly well-intentioned people who thought Progressivism/leftism was the right thing to do.
+But… can you look at the results?
+If you cannot list any results that are actually WORKING, what does that say to you?

-So let me close with this.
+Let me close with this.
 Here’s a place where I was wrong: Ten years ago, I thought dedicated bike lanes and road diets would probably be a net negative, worsening traffic and small business retail health (less parking.)
 I wasn’t adamant about it, but I was very skeptical.

 And so far, at least — this was not at all the disaster some forecast.
 There have even been some nice livability improvements.
 Pedestrianization has many benefits and I really hope Pike Place makes this permanent, even expands it.
 I also think light rail, though a very expensive project, is pretty great (but needs fare enforcement and a generous formalized low income plan.)